Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 device-status-1: https://app.ambientika.eu:4521/device/device-status?deviceSerialNumber=1234567890ABC
 ``````
+> [!NOTE]
-> **Note**: If you use multiple devices, you need to copy and paste the lines containing `serial_device-x` and `device-status-x` and fill them with the corresponding serial-number.
+> If you use multiple devices, you need to copy and paste the lines containing `serial_device-x` and `device-status-x` and fill them with the corresponding serial-number.

 ### 4. Restart Home Assistant